StuttgartNerd/Redmine-OpenAPI-Bridge/README.md

 ## ChatGPT Custom GPT Integration

+1. Put the bridge on to a public domain or IP address or use a service like ngrok.com (for testing only!)
-1. Use the OpenAPI URL of your deployed API (e.g. https://yourdomain.com/openapi.json).
+2. Use the OpenAPI URL of your deployed API (e.g. https://yourdomain.com/openapi.json).
-2. Set up Custom Authentication:
+3. Set up Custom Authentication:
    - Header name: `X-Redmine-API-Key`
    - Header value: your Redmine API key